 - Ask patients to wear cloth face coverings while your workers are present.
 The CDC has a video on how to make your own face covering.
 However, keep in mind that people who have trouble breathing, are incapacitated, or could not remove a mask without assistance should not wear face coverings for safety reasons.

 - Consider asking patients to wash or sanitize their hands upon your team’s arrival.

 - Establish protocols for sanitizing certain surfaces in patients’ homes upon arrival.

 - Create reporting protocol for how and when patients should report symptoms prior to your team’s arrival.

 - Follow HIPAA guidelines to protect the privacy of any patients who contract the virus.

 Considerations to Protect Your Business:

 We are in uncharted territory and there is no official playbook, so do the best you can, using the ideas above as a starting point.
-If you have any questions, contact the home healthcare team at Heffernan Insurance Brokers.
-We are here to help!
+If you have any questions, our homecare insurance experts are here to assist you.
+Contact Heffernan Insurance Brokers today!